 Step by step example of creating charts in Excel

-In this tutorial, we are going to create a simple column chart that will display the sold quantities against the sales year.
+In this tutorial, we are going to plot a simple column chart in Excel that will display the sold quantities against the sales year.
 Below are the steps to create chart in MS Excel:

 - Open Excel

 - Enter the data from the sample data table above